 Due to recent Anti-Money Laundering and Combating Financial Terrorism regulations released by the UAE Central Bank, many foreign entrepreneurs operating their businesses globally through UAE offshore companies or having small facilities generally known as flexi desks or Virtual offices in the free zone are finding it difficult to open and operate a bank account in UAE.
 Under the Know Your Clients regulations, all banks in the UAE are requesting more and more documentation about the Ultimate Beneficial Owner, including a personal profile and a website with business details.
+In this blog, Dhanguard will clear your doubts regarding any hurdle while opening Bank account in UAE.

 In the United Arab Emirates, banks require that a company should have a physical office.
 Some banks will dispatch an inspection officer to the address listed in the documents to ensure that your business is physically present.
 Banks must verify whether or not this individual is in fact conducting business.
 If the bank discovers that no work has been completed, the application for your Bank Account opening will be rejected.